 In order to value the securities, the fund uses the following valuation techniques: Equity securities, including exchange-traded or closed-end funds, are typically valued at the last sale price or official closing price on the exchange or principal market where the security trades.
 In the event there were no sales during the day or closing prices are not available, the securities are valued using the last available bid price.
+Investments by the fund in open-end mutual funds are valued at their respective NAVs each business day.
 Foreign securities and currencies are valued in U.S. dollars based on foreign currency exchange rates supplied by an independent pricing vendor.